spyder-ide/spyder-docs/doc/panes/editor.rst

 Introspection features
 ~~~~~~~~~~~~~~~~~~~~~~

-If there's a function, class or variable that you want to jump to the definition of, :kbd:`Ctrl`/:kbd:`Cmd`-click its name in the Editor (or click its name and press :kbd:`Ctrl-G` / :kbd:`Cmd-G` to jump to the file and line where it is defined.
+If there's a function, class or variable for which you would like to check its definition, you need to :kbd:`Ctrl`/:kbd:`Cmd`-click its name in the Editor (or click its name and press :kbd:`Ctrl-G` / :kbd:`Cmd-G` to jump to the file and line where it is declared.

 .. image:: /images/editor/editor-go-to-definition.gif
    :alt: Spyder's Editor pane, showing the go to definition feature